RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ###How to Ask for Help

->Any favor he asks of you, you will offer to do before he requests it.
+>I guarantee you that any favor he asks of you, you will offer to do before he requests it.
 > <br/>~Tom Hagen, Consigliere

 One way to ask for help: Encourage members to help in their area of enthusiasm.
 For example, organizer [Ginny Hendry](https://twitter.com/ginnyhendry) runs the ChicagoRuby hack nights every month.
 Ginny got started when she approached the organizers after a meeting and said "We should have hack nights."
 Clearly, she was enthused about hack nights, so she took the lead in that area.